LuaLS/luarocks-build-addon/README.md

 ### Build Rules

--   **build.settings** (table) - Contains a key-value dictionary of [settings](https://luals.github.io/wiki/settings/) to be merged into the LuaLS configuration.
+-   **build.settings** (table?) - May contain a key-value dictionary of [settings](https://luals.github.io/wiki/settings/) to be merged into the LuaLS configuration.
 The `config.json` file will be ignored if this entry exists.

 ### Example